 However, they have limited amplification channels.
 A stereo receiver, for example, has 2 channels.
 So, let’s say you have two stereo receivers and several speakers.
 If you use one receiver, you will not be able to connect the other speakers.

-So, many people choose to connect a second speaker to create more channels for amplification.
+So, many people choose to connect with a second speaker to create more channels for amplification.

 The good news is the process of connecting receivers is straightforward if you understand the steps.